ReSearchITEng/kubeadm-playbook/README.md

-# kubeadm Ansible Playbook for Centos 7
+# kubeadm Ansible Playbook for Centos/RHEL 7

 This is a simple playbook to wrap the following operations: